evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 from evidently.ui.workspace.cloud import CloudWorkspace
 ```

-(Optional but recommended) To create monitoring panels as code:
+To create monitoring panels as code:

 ```python
 from evidently.ui.dashboards import DashboardPanelPlot